Using Istio to Improve End-to-End Security

 Modern application architectures are increasingly based on shared services that are deployed and scaled dynamically on cloud platforms.
 Traditional network edge security (e.g. firewall) is too coarse-grained and allows access from unintended clients.
 An example of a security risk is stolen authentication tokens that can be replayed from another client.
 This is a major risk for companies with sensitive data that are concerned about insider threats.
 Other network security approaches like IP whitelists have to be statically defined, are hard to manage at scale, and are unsuitable for dynamic production environments.

 Thus, security administrators need a tool that enables them to consistently, and by default, secure all communication between services across diverse production environments.

-Solution: Strong service identity and authentication
+Solution: strong service identity and authentication

 Google has, over the years, developed architecture and technology to uniformly secure millions of microservice endpoints in its production environment against external attacks and insider threats.
 Key security principles include trusting the endpoints and not the network, strong mutual authentication based on service identity and service level authorization.
-Istio Auth is based on the same principles.
+Istio authentication is based on the same principles.

 Strong identity assertion between services

 Access control to limit the identities that can access a service (and its data)